soco21/soco21/assignment-1/Group8-a1.md

 ### Part 3

 #### Task
 Why do you consider the other classes as less important?
-Following the Responsibility Driven De- sign, reflect if some of those non-main classes have similar/little responsibility and could be changed, merged, or removed
+Following the Responsibility Driven Design, reflect if some of those non-main classes have similar/little responsibility and could be changed, merged, or removed

 In the terms of responsibilities, the other classes such as BoardPrinter and Move do not have many chores